Frequently Asked Questions…

 The Billing & Coding course, offered on your choice of weekday mornings or evenings, focuses primarily on medical billing and insurance claims and instructs students on how to convert a medical procedure, diagnosis, or symptom into specific codes for the purpose of submitting a claim for reimbursement.
 The student will seek the Certified Billing & Coding Specialist credential (CBCS) from the NHA (National Healthcareer Association).

-The Certified Professional Coder course, offered on weekends only, is a slightly longer (16 weeks as opposed to 10) and more advanced curriculum that instructs students on how to assign a correct diagnosis, procedure, and supply code for a wide variety of clinical cases & services.
-The student will seek the Certified Professional Coder credential (CPC) from the AAPC (American Association of Professional Coders).
+The Certified Professional Coder course, offered on your choice of weekends or weeknights, is a slightly longer (16 weeks as opposed to 10) and more advanced curriculum that instructs students on how to assign a correct diagnosis, procedure, and supply code for a wide variety of clinical cases & services.
+The student will seek the Certified Professional Coder credential (CPC) from the AAPC (American Association of Professional Coders,www.aapc.com)

 To put it in broad and simpler terms, the B&C program is probably (but not exclusively) more suited to newcomers to the health care industry, while the CPC course is probably (but not exclusively) a better fit for current industry professionals seeking this particular certification.